2018-2019 Fee Information Sheets:

 MSS Safe Contact

 As required by the District’s Sexual Orientation and Gender Identity Policy and Administrative Regulation, each school or program operated by the District is required to identify a staff member to serve as a Safe Contact for sexual and gender minority students.
-Mrs. Laina Kelly is the Safe Contact resource person at MSS.
+Please refer to the main office for this information.

 The role of the Safe Contact is (1) to actively listen, consult, engage, advocate, and support sexual and gender minority and questioning students and their families to feel safe, valued, respected, and included, and (2) to encourage these students and families to actively participate and positively contribute to their schools and communities without fear for their personal safety or wellbeing.